 Global GIS is a collection of geospatial data produced by the United States Geological Survey (USGS) and Environmental Systems Research Institute (Esri).
 This resource contains public domain geospatial data covering the globe at a scale of 1:1 million.
 This resource covers a wide variety of features, from topographic data, to government boundaries, to population and geology.
-For a more detailed description, please consult the Global GIS webpage.

 Spatial reference and data type